Looking for a way to connect with the Lake?

 Company sponsorship opportunities are available for programs, events, and specific projects.
 Recognition will be provided at the sponsored event and will be listed on the page related to the program or event.

 For information about Underwriter Benefits associated with sponsorship, please email us at mail@winnipesaukee.org or call us at 603-581-6632.
+We truly appreciate and thank you for your support!

 Here are some additional tips to enjoy the lake to its fullest: